NMRExchangeFormat/NEF/specification/Overview.md

     the main identifiers.
 This gives a IUPAC-NEF mapping for each individual model in an ensemble.
 The mapping reflects two different phenomena:
-    1) The renumbering of the sequence, renaming of residues or atoms that arises from regularisation or changes in standard names when going from author to RCSB namespace.
+    1) The renumbering of the sequence, renaming of residues or atoms that arises from regularisation or changes in standard names when going from author to mmCif namespace.
 2) The different mapping of 'x' and 'y' nonstereospecifically assigned atom groups.
 In the latter case the mapping may be different for different models in the same ensemble.
 Note that wildcards (except for 'x' and 'y') should *not*